tmroziewicz/wf_optim_crypto/README.md

 ```
 dvc checkout crash-taka
 ```
-Copy the data to the analysis project: Copy the contents of the master\data-wip\ directory to your analysis folder:
+Copy the data to the analysis project: Copy the contents of the master\data-wip\ directory to `wf_optim_crypto_analysis analysis folder:

-Bash
-# Example for BTC
 ```
 cp master\data-wip\1\60\* `wf_optim_crypto_analysis\data\global_training_period_results\dvc-exps\TRAIN_14_TEST_10_BTC`
 ```
 [!IMPORTANT] Path Mapping: In the directory data-wip\[AssetID]\[Timeframe]\, the ID 1 represents BTC, 0 represents BNB, and 6 represents ETH.
 The value 60 represents the time sampling used.
 Adjust these folder names accordingly when copying for different assets.

-``